Annual Street Resurfacing Program

 On a yearly basis, the Village of Palatine undertakes a Street Resurfacing Program designed to upgrade and meet the Village's stated goal of maintaining all Village streets at or above the "good" level as defined by the Micro-PAVER Program.
 Micro-PAVER is a computer-based pavement management system developed by the U. S. Army Corps of Engineers and the American Public Works Association.
 Within a two-year span, all streets are visibly rated by our Inspection Engineering staff.
 The observations are entered into the PAVER Program and a rating is calculated.
 All streets rated below "good" are then considered for inclusion in the upcoming year's Resurfacing Program.

 After the specific street sections have been selected for inclusion in the Resurfacing Project, the Department of Public Works Inspection Engineering staff makes a preliminary evaluation for curb and gutter replacement.
-Reasons for curb replacement are flow restriction, severe deterioration, or structural deficiencies.
+Reasons for curb replacement include flow restriction, severe deterioration, or structural deficiencies.

-The next operation in the resurfacing is to perform patching of failed base course material, if any exist.
+The next operation is to perform patching of failed base course material, if any exist.
 After the base course repairs are made, the pavement may be covered with a crack-controlling fabric.
 The fabric is rolled out over a coating of "oil" which allows the fabric to adhere to the pavement.
 The "oil" should be completely covered and will not track up on vehicles.

 The last step involved is the placement of the final surface course of asphalt.
 During this phase of the resurfacing, the street may be difficult to drive through due to the paving crew, their machines, and trucks.
-Finally, after all paving is completed, any pavement striping needed will be replaced.
+Finally, after all paving is completed, any pavement striping needed will be repainted.